michaelmusty/.dotfiles/ISSUES.markdown

 *   OpenBSD doesn't have a `pandoc` package at all.
 It would be nice to find some way of converting the README.markdown into a palatable troff format with some more readily available (and preferably less heavyweight) tool.
+*   Separate Makefiles in subdirectories (particularly bin) might be a good way to control the burgeoning root Makefile.